noxitylabs/knowledgebase/README.md

 - Find nice gradient for anchor icon links
 - Implement "raiseIssue" and "suggestEdit" buttons + setup GitHub to allow these requests
 - Fix purpleish glow on button hover and search popup.
 Replace it with Noxity red
+- Since local changes aren't working (needs to be fixed by Mintlify) setup another instance for development and writing.
 #### Needs official implementation
 - Fix card links opening in a new tab
 - Add a "back to top" button